Stephan Quinn Cassaday

 President and CEO

-A recognized industry thought leader and sought after speaker, Steve has given over 600 public presentations on investments, financial planning, portfolio management, personal development and productivity, regularly addressing others in the industry and academia as well as speaking before corporate gatherings, associations, community groups and at public seminars.
+A recognized financial industry thought-leader and sought after speaker, Steve has given over 1,000 dynamic and informative presentations on investments, financial planning, portfolio management, personal development and productivity, regularly addressing others in the industry and academia as well as speaking before corporate gatherings, associations, community groups and at public seminars.

-Steve is a Certified Funds Specialist (CFS) and Certified Financial Planner, CFP® professional who served as past President and Chairman of the Financial Planning Association (FPA) of the National Capital Area.
+Steve is a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional and Certified Funds Specialist (CFS).
+He has served terms as past President and Chairman of the Financial Planning Association (FPA) of the National Capital Area.
 In 2003, Steve received the FPA Leadership Award for outstanding service to the profession.

 To learn more about the professional history of our financial advisor(s), please visit FINRA's BrokerCheck.